jamesorr/jamesorr.github.io/_posts/2018-10-23-uncertainty.markdown

 Have you ever wanted to include the uncertainties along with the calculated marine CO<sub>2</sub> system variables?
-Although a basic requirement for good science, the only way forward has been to code it oneself.
+Although a basic requirement for good science, the only way forward has been to code it yourself.
 Fortunately, it just got a lot easier.

 Marine scientists who study the ocean CO<sub>2</sub> system often use two of its measured or modeled variables to calculate the others,